microsoft/openpaimarketplace/docs/admin/README.md

 # OpenPAI Marketplace Doc for Admins

-In openpaimarketplace release v1.4.0 and later, the deployment has integrated into OpenPAI cluster deployment process.
-Which means the deployment of markeplace services will follow the standard process of deployment of other OpenPAI services (like webportal and rest-server).
-Therefore, we recommended users to use openpaimarketplace version v1.4.0 and later, and correspondingly deploy it in OpenPAI cluster version v1.4.0 and later.
+In openpaimarketplace release v1.4.0 and later, the deployment has been integrated into OpenPAI cluster deployment process.
+This means the deployment of markeplace services follows the standard process of deployment of other OpenPAI services (like webportal and rest-server).
+Therefore, we recommend users to use openpaimarketplace version v1.4.0 and later, and correspondingly deploy it in OpenPAI cluster version v1.4.0 and later.

 ## Table of Contents